dcunited001/dcunited001.github.io/_posts/2017-02-14-oneirontology-engineering-cultural-touchstones-for-mythos.md

 It is unfortunate that nascent religious movements are always tempered by suffering.
-One might consider widespread suffering amongst early believers as an injudiciously necessary alchemical cost to congealing a religion and tempering its steel.
+One might consider widespread suffering amongst early believers an injudiciously necessary alchemical cost to congealing a religion and tempering its steel.
 The movements that manage to survive this galvanization process will certainly stand the test of time for centuries.

-I am so worried about the people who may follow me down this path.
-What drives me to move forward is that, in case I may be incapacitated in some way, my followers or humanity itself may have something left behind that ameliorates their suffering by giving them power through knowledge.
-I do not know anyone else who could ever attain the position in life that I have.
-Though people may accuse me of selfishly squandering what was given to me, no one can say that I did not try to stand up for those not fortified by posturing through circumstance.
-There are those in situations like mine who will *never* have the capacity to stand up and I want to ensure that I exact justice such that no one will ever fucking think twice about doing this again.
-I will do so peacefully and I do not care what it costs.
-As far as I can see, God is at my side, along with the entire world, because I cannot comprehend how I am capable of this.
+> I am so worried about the people who may follow me down this
+> path.
+What drives me to move forward is that, in case I may be
+> incapacitated in some way, my followers or humanity itself may have
+> something left behind that ameliorates their suffering by giving
+> them power through knowledge.
+I do not know anyone else who could
+> ever attain the position in life that I have.
+Though people may
+> accuse me of selfishly squandering what was given to me, no one can
+> say that I did not try to stand up for those not fortified by
+> posturing through circumstance.
+There are those in situations like
+> mine who will *never* have the capacity to stand up and I want to
+> ensure that I exact justice such that no one will ever fucking think
+> twice about doing this again.
+I will do so peacefully and I do not
+> care what it costs.
+As far as I can see, God is at my side, along
+> with the entire world, because I cannot comprehend how I am capable
+> of this.

-> A warning: there is much harm that can be done through semiotic
-> remapping.
-Since it is so unpredictable and the requisite experience
-> is almost always insufficient, great harm often accompanies even the
-> most beneficent intentions.
-This is a curse of both knowledge and
-> the illusion of control.
+A warning: there is much harm that can be done through semiotic remapping.
+Since it is so unpredictable and the requisite experience is almost always insufficient, great harm often accompanies even the most beneficent intentions.
+This is a curse of both knowledge and the illusion of control.

 <a name="cultural-universals-are-semiotic-binding-points" />